zebrunner/mcloud-agent/README.md

 * Connect iOS device physically into USB direct port or through the hub.
 * For non supervised iOS device click "Trust".
 For supervised it should be closed automatically.

+#### Prepare WebDriverAgent.ipa file

+You need an Apple Developer account to sign and build **WebDriverAgent**

+1. Open **WebDriverAgent.xcodeproj** in Xcode.
+2. Ensure a team is selected before building the application.
+To do this go to: *Targets* and select each target one at a time.
+There should be a field for assigning teams certificates to the target.
+3. Remove your **WebDriverAgent** folder from *DerivedData* and run *Clean build folder* (just in case)
+4. Next build the application by selecting the *WebDriverAgentRunner* target and build for *Generic iOS Device*.
+Run *Product => Build for testing*.
+This will create a *Products/Debug-iphoneos* in the specified project directory.
+ *Example*: **/Users/<username>/Library/Developer/Xcode/DerivedData/WebDriverAgent-dzxbpamuepiwamhdbyvyfkbecyer/Build/Products/Debug-iphoneos**
+5. Go to the "Products/Debug-iphoneos" directory and run:
+ **mkdir Payload**
+6. Copy the WebDriverAgentRunner-Runner.app to the Payload directory:
+ **cp -r WebDriverAgentRunner-Runner.app Payload**
+7. Finally zip up the project as an ipa file:
+ **zip -r WebDriverAgent.ipa Payload**
+8. Get the WebDriverAgent.ipa file, put it onto the corrent host and share via WDA_IPA_PATH variable in roles/devices/vars/main.yml file

 ### SmartTestFarm
 * Open in your browser http://<PUBLIC_IP>/stf, authenticate yourself based on preconfigured auth system.
 * Connected device should be available in STF.